Increased lifespan for 3D compressible Euler flows with rotation: High speeds and long time -- proof of Theorem and Theorem

 \subsection{Acknowledgments}

 H.\ Ko and B.\ Pausader are supported in part by NSF grant DMS-2154162 and DMS-2452275.
 R.\ Takada was supported in part by JSPS KAKENHI Grant Numbers JP22K03388, JP23K20805 and JP23K20222.
 K.\ Widmayer gratefully acknowledges support of the SNSF through grant PCEFP2\_203059.
+The authors are very thankful to the anonymous referees for constructive comments which helped improve the clarity of the paper.